nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * NUS undergraduate students from the School of Computing
 * Tech-savvy and able to type fast
 * Comfortable using CLI apps
-* Has to manage a large number of different expense types
+* Has to manage a large number of different general consumption and professional recurring expenses

 **Value proposition**:
 * Easy-to-use and allows students to log their daily expenses quickly and efficiently via a CLI